Jake’s Take: Getting back to work in 2017

 Beyond the economic advantages of developing locally, co-location benefits our clients.
 We can drive better business results when we are side-by-side with clients.
 It is impossible to unleash the full potential of agile development if teams aren’t co-located.
 Sharing the same space increases synchronous learning, speeds development times, improves innovation, lowers overall development costs and helps businesses fundamentally change how technology supports their core business models.
 Co-location is a superior way to collaborate.

 Our business model allows us to replicate this success in new communities around the country.
-Catalyte currently has our main development centers in Baltimore.
-MD and Portland, OR.
+Catalyte currently has our main development centers in Baltimore, Md. and Portland, Ore.
 As we grow, we can launch new centers in new communities, creating new employment opportunities, hiring from untapped talent pools and locally servicing a growing client base.
 These self-contained development centers allow us to capitalize on business opportunities in a repeatable and highly scalable manner.

 I am excited about expanding what is possible for our clients and communities in 2017.
 Join Catalyte as we create new opportunities that will power our nation’s modern economy!